marekbeckmann/numbers/README.md

  - Save your score across sessions
  - reset your score
  - recover your last score
- - see your Highscores (a highscore, is the score, thats safed, once you reset your score)
+ - see your highscore history (a highscore, is the score, thats saved, once you reset your score)

 **3. Download and Installation:**